Tow3rSs/MagicPSW/README.md

 # MagicPSW
-Super simple yet effective wordlist generator written in python
+Simple yet effective on the fly wordlist generator written in python.

+This script is capable of generating a wordlist from the target birth date and any other words.